What are pressure injuries?

 What causes pressure injuries?

-A pressure injury develops when pressure cuts off the blood supply to the skin for more than about 2 hours.
-As the skin dies, the pressure injury first starts as a red, painful area.
+A pressure injury develops when pressure cuts off the blood supply to the skin for a long period of time.
+Lack of blood flow to the skin leads to skin cells dying.
+This first starts as a red, painful area.
 It then turns purple.
 Left untreated, the skin can break open and the area can become infected.

 A pressure injury can become deep.
 It can extend into the muscle and bone.
 Once a pressure injury develops, it's often very slow to heal.
 Depending on the severity of the pressure injury, your physical condition, nutritional status, and the presence of other diseases such as diabetes, pressure injuries can take days, months, or even years to heal.
 They may need surgery to help the healing process.

 - Buttocks area, on the tailbone or hips

 - Backs and sides of the knees or sides of the ankles